universityofsussex-rc/Workshops/exercises/artemis/Exercise2/README.md

     This menu will allow you to:
     - Rename your Job
-    - Change submit Cluster (You only have prd available)
+    - Change submit Cluster (You only have artemis available)
     - Change the Job Script Submitted
-    - Set the account (not needed)
+    - Set the account (if you belong to multiple schools or specific research groups)
     - Set the array args
     - Copy your submit environment